rcbdev/blanket.net/README.md

 * Support for custom headers (both global under the `Wrapper.Wrap` call or locally under the `Get` call)
 * Support for posting data to an API
 * Support for oData query construction
+* Documentation

+## Contributions

+Contributions are greatly welcomed.
+This is the first time I've created something based on the dynamic behaviour in C#, so any improvements around that would be appreciated.
+Additionally, unit tests and documentation are two areas where help would be brilliant.